things-to-do

 1. Cross the Puente Nuevo

-It took 42 years to build, and looking down from its railings, you'll understand why.
-The drop is genuinely dizzying.
+Looking down from the railings, you'll understand why.
+The drop is dizzying.

 The bridge connects the old Moorish town (La Ciudad) with the newer district (El Mercadillo).
-Walking across takes just minutes, but most people linger, gazing into the abyss or trying to photograph the eagles that circle below.
+Most people cross in a few minutes, but it's worth lingering to watch for griffon vultures circling below.

 Puente Nuevo